Becksteinlab/lammps/doc/src/bond_bpm_rotational.rst

           indicates whether bonds break during a run

        *frame* value = *average* or *particle*
-          what frame is used for calculating rotations
+          what frame is used for calculating the relative displacement and rotation

        *damping* value = *derivative* or *dem*
           damping construction

 .. note::

-   In versions of LAMMPS before .. versionadded:: TBD, the bond style was equivalent to using *frame* *particle* and *damping* *dem*.
+   In versions of LAMMPS before (versionadded:: TBD), the bond style was equivalent to using *frame* *particle* and *damping* *dem*.

 Examples